dipakp22/Ansible-Automation-Project/README.md

 ### Step 3: Configure a webhook in GitHub and set the webhook to trigger Ansible build

-* Go to the `ansible-config-mgt` repository on your GitHub account and click on settings.
+* Go to the `Ansible-Automation-Project` repository on your GitHub account and click on settings.

 ![ansible config mgt repo settings](./images/3.%20ansible-config-mgt%20repository.png)